krithika-04/Learn-It/README.md

 # Learn-It #

-### Description ###
-- Learn-It is an online learning and teaching platform where the students are benefited from learning through online classes and the instructors who are willing to share their knowledge and earn through it.
+**Learn-It** is an online learning and teaching platform where students benefit from learning through interactive online classes.
+Instructors have the opportunity to share their knowledge on their preferred topics.

+## Key Features:
-- Learn-It is a platform that allows instructors to host online courses on their preferred topics using Learn-It, instructors can also engage and interact with users via online classes,
+- **Host Online Courses**: Learn-It allows instructors to host online courses on topics of their choice, providing a platform to reach and teach students.

+- **Engage and Interact**: Instructors can engage and interact with users through live online classes, fostering a dynamic learning environment.

-- Learning experiences designed to boost productivity
+- **Boost Productivity**: Learn-It is designed to offer learning experiences that boost productivity and enhance the educational journey.

-### Technologies Used ###
+## Technologies Used ##

 |Requirement|Technology|
 |-----------|------------|
 |Node Framework|Koa|